'Mike Borrowed My Credibility And Abused It': Fired Bloomberg Campaign Workers Speak

 Some staffers receiving their final paychecks this week are also facing another issue, receiving less money than they were anticipating.

-Multiple staffers said they were told that if they kept their Bloomberg issued iPhones and MacBooks, they would be taxed in the future, on their 2020 tax returns.
+Multiple staffers said they were told that if they kept their Bloomberg-issued iPhones and MacBooks, they would be taxed on their 2020 returns.

 "How they did it instead, was they added it as supplemental income on all of our paychecks, meaning it put some of us in a different tax bracket, meaning we got taxed at a higher percentage," Jeweler said.
 That means some people saw withholding for as much as $700 or $800, including Jeweler.